-Wolfenstein II: The New Colossus Notebook And Desktop Benchmarks
+Wolfenstein II: The New Colossus Laptop And Desktop Benchmarks

 Legendary or trashy?
 Like its predecessor the new Wolfenstein II combines humorous elements with a rather grave and serious suppressive regime rebel story.
 The underlying framework has been completely renovated though, and it is now based on the id Tech 6 engine.
 Our benchmark test will reveal which (mobile) GPU is going to be capable of running the first person shooter smoothly.